freeCodeCamp/guide/src/pages/articles/certificates/iterate-through-an-array-with-a-for-loop/index.md

 ---
-title: Iterate Through An Array with A for Loop
+title: Iterate Through an Array with a for Loop
 ---
 A common task in JavaScript is to iterate through the contents of an array.
 One way to do that is with a `for` loop.
 This code will output each element of the array `arr` to the console: